Bentleyj/BeyondPhotography/README.md

 ### Day 25

 Getting much closer to my tile explode effect that I'm looking for!
 I figured out the best way to tile my image which is really exciting and I did it without using uniforms.
 The effect is just the color component of the effect in the cool at the moment and I have a hunch it will look even better in black and white.
 I have a plan for how to shift the tiles as well but that will need to be kept for next week!

+### Day 26

+Finally finished this effect (kind of).
+I've made it so that the pieces shift around but at the moment they are taken out of a random grid rather than out of a regular grid.
+I think I know how to build it but that will be for another day!